Associate ProfessorAnthony Ware

 BIO

-I am a Visiting Research Professor at the School of Strategic and Global Studies, University of Indonesia (2023-2026).
-I was Director (and co-founder) of the Australia Myanmar Institute (AMI) 2014-2017 (https://aummi.edu.au/), Secretary of the Development Studies Association of Australia (DSAA) 2019-2022 (https://www.developmentstudies.asn.au/), and Convenor of Deakin's Development-Humanitarian Research Group (2018-2022).
-I am a Thematic Editor of Development in Practice journal (https://www.tandfonline.com/journals/cdip20).
+I was Convenor of Deakin's Development-Humanitarian Research Group (2018-2022).
+I am an Assistant Editor of Development in Practice journal (https://www.tandfonline.com/journals/cdip20).
 I have been on faculty at Deakin since 2012, and previously lectured at The University of Melbourne (2011).

-I have published 7 books (2 monographs, 5 edited), including lead author of the highly regarded Myanmar's 'Rohingya' Conflict (Oxford University Press, 2018, with Costas Laoutides), which was selected for the 2019 Irrawaddy Literature Festival in Mandalay, Myanmar.
-I have also published 2 special issues of journals, almost 60 peer reviewed academic chapters/ chapters, and 4 industry/technical reports.
-I am a regular reviewer of journal articles and book manuscripts for various publishers.
+- 8 books (2 monographs, 6 edited), including lead author of the highly regarded Myanmar's 'Rohingya' Conflict (Oxford University Press, 2018, with Costas Laoutides) which was selected for the 2019 Irrawaddy Literature Festival in Mandalay, Myanmar

-In 2024 my my Field-Weighted Citation Impact factor (SciVal) is 2.70, meaning my publication portfolio has attracted almost three times the citations of the field average.
-My Field-Weighted (FoR 4404) Output in Top 10% Citations of 22.2% is double the Deakin average (11.0%), and almost double the Australia-wide average (13.2%).
-As a public intellectual, I have also given 20 live TV and 13 live radio appearances over the past 12 years, plus authored 12 media articles (e.g. in The Conversation, etc).
+In 2024 my Field-Weighted Citation Impact factor (SciVal) was 2.70, meaning my publication portfolio has attracted almost three times the citations of the field average.
+My Field-Weighted (Development Studies FoR 4404) Output in Top 10% Citations of 22.2% is almost double the Australia-wide average (13.2%).
+I am recognised as a leading academic on peacebuilding, ranked third in Australia 2022-2026 (SciVal citations) in Peacebuilding and State Fragility.

-In 2024 my my Field-Weighted Citation Impact factor (SciVal) is 2.70, meaning my publication portfolio has attracted almost three times the citations of the field average.
-My Field-Weighted (FoR 4404) Output in Top 10% Citations of 22.2% is double the Deakin average (11.0%), and almost double the Australia-wide average (13.2%).
-As a public intellectual, I have also given 20 live TV and 13 live radio appearances over the past 12 years, plus authored 12 media articles (e.g. in The Conversation, etc).
+As a public intellectual, I have also given 20 live TV and 13 live radio appearances over the past 15 years, plus authored 13 media articles (e.g. in The Conversation, etc).

-I have supervised 11 PhD candidates to successful completion, 6 as principal supervisor, 5 as associate supervisor, plus dozens of masters thesis/dissertations, and Honours students in fields ranging from the impact of political transition on minority rights, to evaluation of small NGO programs, to the emergence of humanitarian studies, to middle power influence in Myanmar's peace process, to microfinance, child sponsorship, and cultural heritage.
+I have supervised 11 PhD candidates to completion, 6 as principal supervisor, 5 as associate supervisor, plus dozens of masters thesis/dissertations, and Honours students in fields ranging from the impact of political transition on minority rights, to evaluation of small NGO programs, to the emergence of humanitarian studies, to middle power influence in Myanmar's peace process, to microfinance, child sponsorship, and cultural heritage.

 DEAKIN UNIVERSITY CURRENT APPOINTMENT